The Road to the ESS

 Every week we will post an item of interest, perhaps a recent research development or news story, related to our featured country, as we travel the road to the ESS.

-We've been to Portugal, Spain, France, Italy and now Hungary.
+We've been to Portugal, Spain, France, Italy, Hungary, Czech Republic and now Germany.

 SINE2020 Partner: MTA EK

 Contrubution – Schools co-ordinating the Introductory Neutron Schools

 Contribution – Industry including performing feasibility study measurements and helping at Industry events like the Automotive Expo

 Industrial Case Study: EDF

 Contribution – E-learning and Schools Advanced Neutron Schools